*A dialogue on the incompleteness of utilitarianism

 Carlos: Technically it took two proton torpedoes.

 Carlos: Your argument hinges on the claim that utilitarianism fails to understand the goodness of parenting, but that claim is false.
 Like you, I believe that good parenting is morally required, and I believe this not in spite of my utilitarian ethics, but because of it!
 Not only does utilitarianism understand the love you feel for your children, but it also justifies it, even requires it.
 This is because good parenting does maximize the good.
 As a utilitarian, I look at your life and see clearly that you are living a good and moral life.
+This is because utilitarianism doesn’t only explain altruistic acts toward strangers; it encompasses all of human life.
+The work you do as a parent may benefit fewer people than the work I do at the shelter, but it is still critical human work that makes the world better off.
 Real utilitarianism understands the moral worth of your actions as a parent.

 Davy: If it could be definitively shown that my actions do not maximize goodness, would utilitarianism still consider my life ethical?